-I first got involved in politics, when still at school, campaigning against apartheid in South Africa – and challenging inequality has been at the heart of my priorities ever since.
-A person’s circumstances at birth shouldn’t determine their life chances, yet sadly in Britain this is still the case.
-Many of the challenges I have made to the Government in Parliament are to press for everyone to have a fair chance and to make our country more equal.
+I first got involved in politics, when still at school, campaigning against apartheid in South Africa; and challenging injustice and inequality has been at the heart of my priorities ever since.
+I’ve used the opportunities that Parliament offers to press for everyone to have a fair chance and to challenge discrimination.

 Women are still not valued equally in our society, and many of the issues I have taken up in Parliament are on policies that hit women disproportionately.
 From challenging the undervalued status of the work women do, to urging the Government to reverse welfare changes that hit women hardest, and participating in an inquiry into Women in the Workplace as a member of the BIS Select Committee, I use every opportunity to press gender equality.